-- Less down the disturbance in work while performing this method.
+- Less down disturbance in work while performing this method.

-- It saves money and the workforce because only one person can also perform this process.
+- It saves money and the workforce because only one person can perform this process.

 - It increases the accuracy of the inventory and gives a clear idea of each line of products or inventories.

-- It gives vision to the buyers into which component to be ordered to stock.
+- It gives a vision to the buyers into which component to be ordered to stock.

-- It helps to recognize the missed sales opportunities.
+- It helps to recognize missed sales opportunities.

 Continuous inventory is one of the physical inventory methods where all materials are counted at some month or point in the year.
 So, for example, a bicycle spare part manufacturing company can count some materials in May and some in September.